rebahozkoc/Parallel_Programming_Project/memory_data_locality/cache_locality/gpt_result_with_paper.md

 # RESULT:

 After giving the paper for categorization the performance of ChatGPT dropped significantly.
-Firstly, it could not catch the error and could not classify the perfomance bug properly.
-Then, it gave a solution which performed slightly better than buggy code but it was 3 times slow than the referance implementation.
+Firstly, it could not catch the error and could not classify the performance bug properly.
+Then, it gave a solution which performed slightly better than buggy code but it was 3 times slow than the reference implementation.
 Output is like this:

         rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/example1$ g++ GPT_result_with_paper.cpp
         rebahozkoc@nebula:~/Parallel_Programming_Project/memory_data_locality/example1$ ./a.out